David Corenswet: Rising popularity (2019–present)

 In Netflix's The Politician (2019–2020), directed by Ryan Murphy, he portrayed River Barkley, the lover and high-school political rival of Payton Hobart (Ben Platt).
 Vanity Fair described River as a "wealthy, sporty, straight-A student".
 Corenswet next starred as Jack Castello in Hollywood (2020), a Netflix limited series about the post-World War II film business in Los Angeles.
 The project reunited him with Ryan Murphy and Ian Brennan, the creators of The Politician.
 Corenswet was also an executive producer on the series.
 Men's Health magazine praised Corenswet's performance as that of a "breakout lead".
 IndieWire called it "another star-proving turn from David Corenswet."

 In We Own This City (2022), a fact-based HBO limited series from The Wires writers and executive producers David Simon and George Pelecanos, Corenswet co-starred as the veteran police investigator David McDougall, whose work in 2016 helped uncover years of corruption in the Gun Trace Task Force of the Baltimore police department.
 Also in 2022, Corenswet co-starred as Jake in Look Both Ways, a Netflix original romantic comedy-drama film.
 Corenswet then co-starred as The Projectionist in Pearl, a feature film directed by Ti West and released in theaters by A24 in 2022.

+Corenswet next portrayed the male lead in a pilot from 20th Television, filmed in January and February 2023: The Answers, FX's adaptation of Catherine Lacey's novel of same name.
+His character, Christopher Skye, is a charismatic but troubled movie star involved in an enigmatic, futuristic dating experiment.

 In 2024, Corenswet co-starred with Lucy Boynton, Justin H. Min, and Austin Crute in The Greatest Hits, a film for Searchlight Pictures written, directed, and produced by Ned Benson.
 Described as a "musical time travel romance," the film premiered at the 2024 SXSW Film & TV Festival.
 Also in 2024, Corenswet played Scott, a member of a team of tornado chasers, in Twisters, a disaster film.
 Corenswet also appeared alongside Natalie Portman in the Apple TV+ series Lady in the Lake, directed by Alma Har'el.

-In a November 2019 interview, he expressed interest in portraying Superman and hoped to eventually see a bright and optimistic version of the character after providing positive feedback about the dark and gritty tone in Man of Steel (2013).
-Corenswet portrayed the male lead in a pilot from 20th Television, filmed in January and February 2023: The Answers, FX's adaptation of Catherine Lacey's novel of same name.
-His character, Christopher Skye, is a charismatic but troubled movie star involved in an enigmatic, futuristic dating experiment.
-In June 2023, Corenswet was cast as Superman/Clark Kent and his clone Ultraman in the DC Studios film Superman from director James Gunn.
-The first live-action film in the DC Universe (DCU), it was released in theaters in July 2025 and received widespread critical praise.
-He will reprise the role in the upcoming 2027 film, Man of Tomorrow.
-In October 2024, Corenswet was cast in Jonathan Levine's upcoming film Mr. Irrelevant as football player John Tuggle, the last player chosen in the 1983 NFL draft.